MicrosoftDocs/dynamics-365-fraud-protection/content/psp-user-roles.md

 ## PSP User Roles and Access

-Fraud Protection offers a defined set of user roles, each of which has access to specific features and functions.
+Dynamics 365 Fraud Protection offers a defined set of user roles, each of which has access to specific features and functions.
 You can select these when assigning a user to the system.

 ![User Access Key](/content/media/psp-images/user-access-key.png)